brian-mwirigi/Panecea/README.md

 * **Infrastructure Execution:** Vultr Cloud Firewall APIs, Vultr VPCs.
 * **Frontend UI:** Next.js, React, WebSockets (for real-time agent reasoning streaming).

-## My Role in the Team (The Orchestrator)

-I am building the **Sovereign Brain (Agent Orchestration)** layer.
-Your primary job as my coding agent is to help me build the FastAPI backend that acts as the central router for the 7-step loop.
-We are receiving data from the Vector DB, running the LLM reasoning loop via Vultr Serverless, formatting the output, streaming logs via WebSockets to the frontend, and passing the final execution payloads to the Firewall scripts.

 ## The 7-Step Architectural Loop